cf73/cfdesign/content/collections/projects/fidelis-music-systems.md

 coming_soon: false
 before_and_after: false
 updated_by: e8d38b19-bde9-4962-b28e-344068bc855b
-updated_at: 1757628852
+updated_at: 1758129729
 summary:
   -
     type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: Fidelis
+      -
+        type: text
-        text: "A 100% 'vibe-coded' rebuild of a site I designed and built on Statamic six years previously, now reconceived as a React app.
-Enhanced sort and filter functionality, improved UX/UI, use of animation, and 100/100 SEO scores."
+        text: " is America's #1 importer and distributor of high-end audio equipment.
+Using Claude-4-Sonnet AI in Cursor, I 'vibe-coded' a redesign and rebuild of their customer-facing site, reconceived as a responsive React app.
+Custom in-app CMS, enhanced sort and filter functionality, improved UX/UI, use of animation, and 100/100 SEO scores."
 role: 'Design and Build using AI'
 team: Freelance
 tags: